 - Adherence to safety protocols

 There are many different types of mold that exist in the indoor environment.
 Typically, a musty smell is indicative of active mold growth.
 This especially occurs when there is moisture accumulation present within the building.
 If your indoor relative humidity is too high, if you experienced flooding, or if a leak is present on your property, fungi such as mold can thrive in damp environments such as these.
 A certified and experienced air quality inspector can use the latest technologies and their insights to identify the source of the moisture, why it is occurring, and provide a solution from an environmental and structural perspective.
 With a thorough removal comes the mitigation of many health and wellness risks.

 Do you operate out of an older building?
 Some form of asbestos, or designated substances, may be present.
 This material, consisting of finely packed fibres, requires abatement as per Regulation 278-05 of Ontario’s Occupational Health and Safety Act.
 This must be done prior to any renovation, construction, or demolition activity.
 It is not recommended to remove asbestos by yourself; get an air quality inspector to identify and test suspected asbestos-containing material on your property, and they’ll suggest an appropriate, effective way of having it abated.

 This is just the tip of the iceberg – there are dozens of risks in the air we breathe – which is why your business will benefit in the long run by protecting its customers and staff.
-Contact us today at Indoor Air Quality Ottawa for a thorough and attentive office air quality test that will leave no risk overlooked.
+Contact us today at Indoor Air Quality Ottawa for a thorough and attentive building air quality test that will leave no risk overlooked.